Drug Approval Process Intended to Protect Consumers

 Doctors It is the prescribing doctor’s responsibility to inform the patient of all risks associated with the prescribed medicine.
 The patient must be able to make an informed decision on whether the personal risks involved outweigh the benefits of taking the prescribed drug.
 A doctor may be held liable if he or she does not disclose all risks.

-Owensboro and Madisonville Drug Injury Lawyers — No Recovery, No Fee
+Owensboro KY and Madisonville Drug Injury Lawyers — No Recovery, No Fee

-With offices in Owensboro and Madisonville, Rhoads & Rhoads represents drug injury victims throughout Western Kentucky.
-We offer free initial consultations, and all cases are taken on a contingency fee basis, which mean there is no payment required up front.
+With lawyers in Owensboro and Madisonville, Rhoads & Rhoads represents drug injury victims throughout Western Kentucky.
+We offer free initial consultations, and all personal injury cases are taken on a contingency fee basis, which mean there is no payment required up front.
 We get paid only if we win or settle your case, so there is NO RISK involved.